 My cover letter template doesn’t get too deep into the weeds about your education or any of your prior roles (although I would recommend flagging high-profile employers, like a white shoe law firm or Fortune 100 company.)
 Instead, it tries to emphasize the “soft” skills that employers look for, demonstrate that you can write well, and make it clear that the cover letter has been written specifically for this employer, whom you really want to work for.

 I also think of the cover letter in general as the upper part of an inverted triangle, painting broad strokes about your abilities and background, and drawing the reader in to the details that are outlined in your CV.
 So keep that in mind while you are tweaking mine for your purposes.
+(Updated: more on how to draft and organize an ideal CV for going in-house.)

 I should also add that this article does not address “gaming” the application process itself, in terms of using buzz and keywords that can get you past the HR autoscreeners that a lot of big companies seem to be using these days to weed out applicants.
 (I have never tried to do that, for what it is worth.)
 Rather, I think my template is best used when you are applying through a warm contact, or to a company where you are fairly confident that a human will be reading through all of the applications.
 I also think it works best in a discreet, niche industry (like the one I work in) where it is tailored to your individual circumstances.
 But this particular template is drafted more broadly to make it easier for you to adapt to your situation.